sriramdasbalaji/AzureFunctions/readme.md

 ```

 9. Define an API with a new feature.
-Similarly create a new class, name it **V2SpecialsController.cs** and copy the following code into it:
+Similarly create a new class under Controllers, name it **V2SpecialsController.cs** and copy the following code into it:

 ```csharp
 using System.Collections.Generic;